Enver Petrovci

-Enver Petrovci (28 February 1954 – 22 September 2025) was a Kosovar actor, writer and director.
+Enver Petrovci (28 February 1954 – 22 September 2025) was a Yugoslav and Kosovar actor, writer and director.

 Life and career

 Petrovci was born on 28 February 1954.
 He went to high school in Pristina and completed acting school in Belgrade.

 He played Hamlet, Macbeth, Julius Caesar and other famous Shakespearean characters.
 He was one of the founders of the Dodona Theatre and the Acting School in Prishtina.

 Petrovci provided the voice of Mufasa in the Albanian dub of The Lion King franchise.

 Petrovci died on 22 September 2025, at the age of 71.